rabbitmq/rabbitmq-website/site/logging.md

 client unexpectedly closed TCP connection
 </pre>

-Abruptly closed connections could be harmless (e.g. a short lived program has naturally terminated and didn't have a chance to close its connection properly) or indicate a genuine issue such as a failed application process or a proxy that eagerly closes TCP connections it considers to be idle.
+Abruptly closed connections can be harmless.
+For example, a short lived program can naturally stop and don't have a chance to close its connection.
+They can also hint at a genuine issue such as a failed application process or a proxy that closes TCP connections it considers to be idle.

 ## <a id="upgrading" class="anchor" href="#upgrading">Upgrading From pre-3.7 Versions</a>